MattyQ/jsonelements/README.md

-# Elements.js
+# JSONElements

-Elements.js is a native JavaScript library that uses JSON to create HTML elements.
+JSONElements is a native JavaScript library that uses JSON to create HTML elements.
 Normally, constructing HTML elements in native JavaScript requires a number of successive calls in order to apply attributes, styles, classes, event listeners, and more.
-With elements.js, you can use a JavaScript object in place of the function calls usually needed to build, style, and render an element.
+With JSONElements, you can use a JavaScript object in place of the function calls usually needed to build, style, and render an element.

 The library can be used to create an individual element, a tree of elements, or a complex collection of elements, all based on JSON templates.
-You can create HTML elements by calling the ElementsJS interface (an abstract class) or by instantiating new JSONElements.
+You can create HTML elements by calling the JSONElements interface (an abstract class) or by instantiating new JSONElements.
 In both cases, you describe the desired elements using JSON templates that conform to the JSONElement schema.

 The only thing that distinguishes an HTML element created with the library from an element created with `document.createElement()` is the presence of a property that stores the JSON template.
-To avoid potential collision with other libraries, the property is keyed with a Symbol that is registered when the elements.js library is loaded.
+To avoid potential collision with other libraries, the property is keyed with a Symbol that is registered when the JSONElements library is loaded.

 ## Hello, world!